-SMSF Association CEO, John Maroney interview by Tony Kaye – InvestSMART
+SMSF Association CEO, John Maroney interviewed by Tony Kaye, InvestSMART

-(published in The Constant Investor on 11 February 2019)
+First published in The Constant Investor on 11 February 2019.

 SMSF Association CEO John Maroney discusses the Royal Commission, the Productivity Commission, FASEA and franking credits.

 Representing over 1.1 million Australians self-managing more than $720 billion in super assets, the SMSF Association is a powerful voice in the superannuation sector.

 While the banking Royal Commission report is currently grabbing most of the headlines, CEO John Maroney spoke with me to discuss the findings in the recent Productivity Commission report into the superannuation sector, which has far more relevance for SMSFs.

 As well as talking about some of the current shortfalls in financial advice to SMSF trustees, our conversation covers education, minimum SMSF asset levels, and the impact of changes to franking credits.

 Hello, I’m Tony Kaye, I’m the Editor of InvestSMART and I’m joined today by John Maroney, who’s the CEO of the SMSF Association.
 Hi, John, how are you?

 Good morning, Tony, I’m very well and hope you are too.